-Physiotherapists are expected to comply with all professional obligations including Standards of Practice and Code of Ethics, however, complaints can happen.
+Physiotherapists are expected to comply with all professional obligations including Standards of Practice and Code of Ethical Conduct, however, complaints can happen.

 Physiotherapy Alberta investigates complaints about its members.
 We do this to protect the public and help assure the delivery of quality and competent physiotherapy.
 All complaints are taken seriously and each is considered an opportunity to improve member knowledge and physiotherapy service delivery.
 Complaints are processed in accordance with the Health Professions Act and decisions or actions taken by Physiotherapy Alberta can be reviewed by the provincial Ombudsman.